bparment1/deep_learning_land_change/README.md

-Deep Learning to predict land cover change using the Keras framwork
+Deep Learning to predict land cover change using the Keras framework